-Hume's thoughts on the self have sparked considerable discussion linking with current neuropsychological research which locates the part of the brain responsible for composing the 'self'.
+Hume's thoughts on the self have sparked considerable discussion; they connect with current neuropsychological research which locates the part of the brain responsible for composing the self.

 The quote is pieced together from a long article in The Atlantic, 10, by the psychologist Professor Gopnik about her mid-life crisis in which she describes how this detective story, bringing together Hume and Europe’s first contact with Buddhism, helped her through her bad time.
 The article was summarised by Willie Grieve in the Portobello Buddhist Priory Newsletter for January 2021.
 Roger Bacon mentions Buddhism as one of the world's great religions in part seven of his main work - Opus Majus (1267) - this had followed from accounts (1254) brought back by from Central Asia by the Dutchman William of Rubruck.